Psychology Research

 Creating a research participant online account

-In order to complete the research requirement for your Psychology courses, you are encouraged to participate in Psychology experiments at Manhattan College.
+In order to complete the research requirement for your Psychology courses, you are encouraged to participate in Psychology experiments at Manhattan University.
 To receive research credits, you need to create an online account to see what studies are available and to sign up to participate.

 In order to create an account, follow these instructions: